 Workplace environment issues are a priority for us at Setra.
 Investments in perimeter protection, education and employee wellness initiatives are some of the key elements in our work to create a good and safe working environment.

 Education and communication about the risks and potential risks is important in our work to develop a good health safety in the workplace.
-From 2015 Setra introduced a requirement that all contractors working on Setra's facilities must have completed the safety training SSG Entré.
+All contractors working on Setra's facilities must have completed the safety training SSG Entré.
 Setra has also further developed its internal training concept where SSG's security license is the basis of this training.